-Sports massage is a stretch therapy and movement-based massage used before, during, and after athletic events to increase flexibility, reduce pain, and prevent athletic injuries such as; Plantar Fasciitis, Ilio-tibial Band Syndrome, Rotator Cuff, Piriformis Syndrome, Hamstring and Calf Injuries, Hand, Wrist, and Elbow Injuries, Golfers/Tennis elbow.
+Sports massage is a stretch therapy and movement-based massage used before, during, and after athletic events may help aid in increased flexibility, reduced pain, and prevent athletic injuries such as Plantar Fasciitis, Ilio-tibial Band Syndrome, Rotator Cuff, Piriformis Syndrome, Hamstring and Calf Injuries, Hand, Wrist, and Elbow Injuries, Golfers/Tennis elbow.

-When an athlete sustains an injury, skillful rehabilitation massage therapy can often speed and improve the quality of healing.
+When an athlete sustains an injury, skillful rehabilitation massage therapy may often speed and improve the quality of healing.

 Pre-Event Sports Massage

 Pre-Event Sports massage is great when used in preparation for events and competitions.
-It helps get the athlete in a good mental state for competition and prepares them to reach their athletic performance potential.
+It may help get the athlete in a good mental state for competition and prepares them to reach their athletic performance potential.

 Pre-Event Sports Massage reduces the risk of future injury and accelerates the body’s healing process during recovery time for tired and fatigued muscles.
 Massage increases healthy muscle tone & flexibility for stamina and sports performance.

-Pre-Event Sports Massage increases circulation which helps flush out toxins and lactic acid built up during exercise, this helps reduce pain and discomfort while training.
+Pre-Event Sports Massage can increase circulation which helps flush out toxins and lactic acid built up during exercise, this helps reduce pain and discomfort while training.

-Avoid discomfort of experiencing Delayed Onset Muscle Soreness (DOMS) with Be Wells Certified Sports Massage Therapists use different techniques including PNF stretching, deep tissue, Swedish, myofascial release, hot and cold therapy and cupping
+Avoid discomfort of experiencing Delayed Onset Muscle Soreness (DOMS) with our Certified Sports Massage Therapists use different techniques including PNF stretching, deep tissue, Swedish, myofascial release, hot and cold therapy and cupping

 depending on the athlete’s individual needs at the time of treatment.